London Buses route 22

 London Buses route 22 is a Transport for London contracted bus route in London, England.
-Running between Putney Common and Oxford Circus, it is operated by London General.
+Running between Putney Common and Oxford Circus, it is operated by Go-Ahead London subsidiary London General.

 History

 Route 22 commenced operation on 17 May 1909 between Clapton (Lea Bridge station) and Elephant & Castle via Clapton, Hackney, Dalston, Shoreditch, London Bridge and Borough.
 On 26 July 1909, it was extended to Leyton with a Sunday extension to Epping Forest via Whipps Cross and Woodford replacing route 9.

 On 28 October 1909, route 22 was changed again to work between Tulse Hill and Leyton via Effra Road, Brixton Road, Kennington Park Road, Elephant & Castle and Whipps Cross.
 On 3 January 1910, it was cut back again to work Clapton (Lea Bridge station) to Tulse Hill.

 From 6 April 1911, route 22 was withdrawn between Bank and Elephant & Castle, being replaced by new route 35 over that section.
 At the same time it was extended to Putney station via Cheapside, Holborn, Piccadilly, King's Road and Putney Bridge.
 The daily extension to Homerton (Clapton Park Tavern) commenced soon after on 12 June 1911, but the route was withdrawn throughout on Sundays on 8 October 1911 for just over three years until 8 November 1914, when it became daily once again.

 The connection with route 35 became clear once again as from 6 August 1916, when route 22 was diverted daily at Putney Bridge to run to Putney Common, but withdrawn on Sundays between Lower Clapton and Homerton being extended to Chingford via Leyton and Walthamstow, replacing route 35A on that day.
 This change was very short lived and route 22 reverted to being a daily Putney Common to Homerton route on 2 October 1916.